bryceallison/node-xml-zarf/README.md

 ## Usage

+### Parsing

 	xmlparse.parse(source, struct, callback);

-The source may be a pathname or an instance of `stream.Readable`.
-The call is always async; the callback has the form `callback(doc, err)` where err is null on success.
+The `source` may be a pathname or an instance of `stream.Readable`.
+The call is always async; the `callback` has the form `callback(doc, err)`.
+On success, `err` is null and `doc` is the parsed Javascript data.

-The struct template might look like:
+The `struct` argument is a template of Javascript data, structured the way your XML will be.
+For example, the template might look like:

 	const struct = {
 		root: {